 We all know that pollution is detrimental to our health, but the car is a way of life and most people would resist a call to relinquish their prized possession.

 This all comes under infrastructure and will never be achieved over night.
-We the residents must be allowed to buy in to these new strategies over time, forcing people to give up their cars by restricting parking etc will be seen quite rightly as infringing their rights.
+We the residents must be allowed to buy into these new strategies over time, forcing people to give up their cars by restricting parking etc will be seen quite rightly as infringing their rights.

-I am sure that controlled parking (CPZ) along with parking penalties is seen by many as a local political move to obtain even more money from residents.
+I am sure that controlled parking (CPZ) along with parking penalties is seen by many as a local political move to obtain even more money from local residents.

 We must remember that not every family can afford to purchase new low emission vehicles but this must be the long term aim and must be built into any short and medium term objectives.